Long Term Memory Boosters: Useful Memory Techniques And Tips

 If you are working to memorize all the words of a speech or presentation or want to learn all the elements on the periodic table, rehearsing in the mirror or role-playing with a friend will likely serve as an effective memory booster.

-Tips for improving memory overall
+Tips and techniques for improving memory overall

 While using a memory technique could be helpful, keeping your memory keen in the long term can be vital to overall health, wellness, and quality of life.
 The following tips can help keep your mind and body strong.